-Tess Jackson is a young conductor based in Cambridge, where she is in her final year at Cambridge University.
-Tess has been the Cambridge University Musical Society Conducting Scholar and Principal Conductor of the Cambridge University Sinfonia since 2019, and looks forward to continuing in those roles for the 2020/21 season.
-In 2017, she won the City of Cambridge Symphony Orchestra Young Conductors Competition, and was the Principal Conductor of the Cambridge Graduate Orchestra for 2018/19.
+Tess Jackson read Music at Clare College, Cambridge University and was the Cambridge University Musical Society Conducting Scholar and Principal Conductor of the Cambridge University Sinfonia from 2019-21.
+In 2017, she won the City of Cambridge Symphony Orchestra Young Conductors Competition, and she was the Principal Conductor of the Cambridge Graduate Orchestra for 2018/19.

 Tess has assisted and prepared orchestras for conductors including Jac van Steen and Andrew Gourlay and has participated in masterclasses with Jac van Steen, Toby Purser, Sian Edwards, Nicholas Cleobury, Ben Glassberg and Alice Farnham.